The Cache object is used to cache the X-Particles system.

 Each cached object will have a Cache tag.
 For details, please see the Cache tag manual page.
 The tag actually holds the cache data, so if you delete it, the cache for that object is gone.

-Note that the Cache tag icon uses the same colors as the Cache object icon (see above).
+Note that the Cache tag icon uses the same colours as the Cache object icon (see above).

 The usual workflow is firstly to fill the cache by clicking the 'Build Cache' button.
 Once the cache is filled, the 'Use Cache' switch becomes available, and is automatically turned on (checked).
 Turning this switch on will force the cacheable objects in the scene to use the cache as the source of particle data.